 Martin, a master tutor, is a highly motivated math and science tutor with over 15 years of experience.
 He has over 10 years of hands-on experience working as a research chemist in Research & Development (R&D), developing consumer goods with scientific knowledge and research.
 Martin is patient, articulate and able to convey science concepts to his students with everyday examples that makes science fun and interesting.
 Martin believes that with hard work, focus and determination, students can master and enjoy science as well as improve their school grades.
 In his free time, Martin enjoys basketball, soccer and solving word problems, Sudoku, and logic puzzles....
 [More About MARTIN ASARE]

 Tom, an expert tutor, is a graduate of Montclair State University.
 Specializing in social studies education, Thomas has been committed to providing students with engaging lessons and has worked with many different grade levels.
 Through Montclair State University, Thomas has learned a vast amount of techniques to best serve his students.
+Thomas has also earned his graduate degree from Louisiana State University in Curriculum and Instruction.
 In addition to social studies education, Thomas has also worked as a writing and reading coach for college students, helped individuals obtain their GED, and tutored students in preparation for the SAT/ACT.
 Thomas is currently working as a teacher in Livingston, NJ.
 In his spare time, Thomas likes to read, play volleyball, and do volunteer work with various charities....
 [More About Tom Montesion]

 Interested in Summer Studies?

 Register now for our 2019 intensive SAT Boot Camp and /or ACT Boot Camp in Livingston.